Skip to content

 # 32375

-This is a node port where nginx controller listens for incoming traffic.
+This is a node port where the nginx controller listens for the incoming traffic.
 We are going to use it for ingress validation later.

 Complete